BA (Hons) 3D Design and Craft

 BA (Hons) 3D Design and Craft students are based in specialist studios, with dedicated spaces to explore a wide range of materials and processes.

 Facilities include woodworking machinery such as bandsaws, lathes and planers; metalworking tools including welders, brazing kits and grinders; and ceramics resources such as kilns, wheels, pugmills and glaze spray booths.
-Students also have access to dye labs, textile equipment including looms and felting machines, and small-scale casting facilities.
+Students also have access to specialist workshops that support colour, material, and finish (CMF) experimentation, with facilities such as dye labs, print, etching studios and small-scale casting facilities.

 Digital fabrication tools including laser cutters, 3D printers and CNC routers support interdisciplinary practice, enabling students to prototype, experiment and combine traditional and contemporary methods of making.
 Computer suites house networks of Apple Mac computers with industry-standard software to support design and fabrication.